-The K1 is a high performance dinghy with a keel that just about anyone can sail in almost any wind strength, on any style of race course, on virtually any stretch of water.
-A genuine single handed sailing dinghy with a main and jib.
+The K1 is a high-performance dinghy with a keel that just about anyone can sail in almost any wind strength, on any style of the racecourse, on virtually any stretch of water.
+A genuine single-handed sailing dinghy with a main and jib.

 Designed by Paul Handley and stronger now than ever, with very competitive fleets across the UK and emerging fleets abroad.

 The K1 is a friendly class with competitive racing combining close tactical boat on boat racing with an exciting performance in planing conditions.

 The boat is ideal for all ages of the helm, inland club waters or the sea, with the keel acting as a “perfect crew” equalising the physical exertion required.
 The performance has proved intriguing for expert helmsmen, yet it is stable enough to be kind to the clumsy novice.

 The K1 has an active and developing UK open meeting circuit, a National Championships alternating between inland and sea venues, you’ll never be short of good competition.

 There are a number of routes to owning your first K1.
 The easiest way to purchase a K1 is to get an ‘off-the-peg’ boat from the sole supplier, Jeff Vander Borght of Vandercraft boats.
 Vandercraft sells ‘ready to race’ packages for circa £10,500, based around a plastic Ovington hull.

 A second-hand boat is obviously cheaper and probably easier to get going!